techy-robot/CACKLE/README.md

 - nanoSPI devices (Small 7-pin flex cable SPI devices, mostly for sensors)
 - Passives (spacers, end caps, etc...)

 The base unit for this project is 1.5 cm squared.
 The expansion cards and drivers should each be 1 unit, the Hubs 1x1 or 1x2, and the PSUs 3x1 units.
-With a 12 motor board with PSU for example, the board would be 45x105mm. nanoSPI devices can be much smaller due to the flex cable, such as a 5mm diameter tip and 2.4mm wide cable.
+For example, with a 12 motor board you would need 1 PSU, 3 1-by-2 hubs, and 12 drivers; the board would be 45x105mm. nanoSPI devices can be much smaller due to the  2.4mm wide flex cable, such as a 5mm diameter magnetic encoder.

 Unfortunately I was unable to create a 45x15mm PSU for the first version, it had to be extended up by 5mm to fit the high current circuitry.